telerik/xamarin-forms-docs/knowledge-base/button-image-and-text.md

 page_title: How to add image and text to the RadButton
 slug: button-image-and-text
 position:
-tags: button, xamarin, image, text, align
+tags: button, xamarin, image, text, align, XamarinForms
 ticketid: 1424187
 res_type: kb
 ---